centreborelli/satnerf/README.md

 conda init && bash -i setup_satnerf_env.sh
 ```

-2. It is recommended to install `dsmr`.
-Otherwise the code will not crash but DSM registration will lose accuracy and affect the estimated altitude MAE.

 Warning: If some libraries are not found, it may be necessary to update the environment variable `LD_LIBRARY_PATH` before launching the code:
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CONDA_PREFIX/lib